Home | Demos | Products

 The demo uses two map windows.
 The main window shows a detailed map which can be zoomed and panned.
 The thumbnail window displays the whole world in the Orthographic Projection (a globe view) and shows the outline of the area displayed in the detailed map window.

 Each moving icon is represented by a collection of dynamic GLG objects which may change shape, label, colors and other attributes to reflect the state of the object they represent.
-Each icon can be selected with the mouse and displays a tooltip with detailed information when the mouse is moved over it.
+Each icon can be selected with the mouse and displays a tooltip with detailed information when the mouse is moved over it (touch and hold on mobile devices).

 The demo starts with the map of the whole world, then zooms on the United States to show more details.
 The map can be zoomed with the zoom buttons located in the toolbar.
-The toolbar displays tooltips when the mouse is moved over toolbar buttons.
 The directional buttons in the upper left corner may be used to scroll the map.
+Either map can also be scrolled by dragging it with the mouse (or touch on mobile devices).

 In addition to the moving icons, the map also contains several static city icons implemented as GLG objects (square green dots).
 These city icons are different from the city markers generated in the map image by the Map Server.
 The city icons generated by the Map Server are part of the image, can not be selected, and can be switched on or off only by changing the visibility of the city layer and re-generating the image.
 The city icons implemented as GLG objects, on the other hand, can be switched dynamically on or off, can change color and other attributes, and may be selected with the mouse.
 They also display tooltips with detailed information when the mouse moves over them and may be used by an application to annotate special points of interests.